infinum/android-handbook/Useful tools & utilities/Figma.md

 ### Exports

 In the Figma files for the project you'll be working on, there will probably be an Export tab on the right side as well when a certain element/component is selected.
-If you have edit access, you'll have the Export section in the Design tab, however, for developers it is usually enough to have only view access to the Figma files.
+If you have edit access, you'll have the Export section in the Design tab, however, for developers, it is usually enough to have only view access to the Figma files.

 The Export tab will look something like this (there are also images from several options provided in this tab which will be discussed